On the Noisy Road to Open Quantum Dynamics: The Place of Stochastic Hamiltonians: Introduction

 where $\hat{R}$ is a Hermitian operator in the system state that defines the interaction with the environment, and $(Z_t)_{t\geq0}$ is either a continuous stochastic process or a discontinuous noise that models the effect of the environment on the system.
 Since the specific form of the system Hamiltonian $H$ is not relevant to our discussion, we will consider it as a generic time-independent Hermitian operator, but our conclusions can be easily generalized to the time-dependent case.

-Direct introduction of random fluctuations in the Hamiltonians is not the only way of introducing stochastic dynamics in the quantum evolution.
-The stochastic Schrödinger equation (SSE) is a more general formalism in which the pure state of an open quantum system evolves according to a stochastic differential equation driven by noise terms \cite{Gisin1984QuantumProcesses, Barchielli1991MeasurementsMechanics, Gisin1992TheSystems,Carmichael1993An18}.
+Direct introduction of random fluctuations in the Hamiltonian is not the only way of introducing stochastic dynamics in the quantum evolution.
+The stochastic Schrödinger equation (SSE) is a more general formalism in which the pure state of an open quantum system evolves according to a stochastic differential equation driven by noise terms \cite{Gisin1984QuantumProcesses, Barchielli1991MeasurementsMechanics,Diosi1988ContinuousFormalism,Diosi1988LocalizedEquation,Gisin1992TheSystems,Carmichael1993An18}.
 These noise terms were interpreted in connection with specific measurement protocols, ``quantum jumps'' or continuous measurement back-action \cite{petruccione2002,Jacobs2006AMeasurement,Barchielli2009Quantum782}.
 Ultimately, the SSE is constructed so that the ensemble average over trajectories reproduces the deterministic evolution dictated by a master equation (in Lindblad form or non-Markovian extensions thereof \cite{Barchielli2009Quantum782,Diosi1997TheSystems,Breuer1999StochasticEquations,Semina2014StochasticCases,Li2021MarkovianEquations,Gasbarri2018StochasticMaps}).

 Renewed interest in stochastic methods in quantum dynamics has recently emerged in diverse contexts, ranging from molecular modeling \cite{Coccia2018ProbingSystems,DallOsto2024StochasticSystems} to quantum technologies \cite{Huang2020QubitNoise,DeKeijzer2025QubitNoise}.
-In this paper, we aim for a solid and clear analysis of these methods by uncovering and elaborating on their common roots in the basic concepts of stochastic calculus.
-We aim at offering a unified perspective that bridges methodological developments using stochastic Hamiltonians across chemical physics and quantum information science.

 The stochastic formulation of the open-system dynamics replaces an explicit system–environment evolution with an effective system-only description, drastically reducing complexity.
 It also offers an efficient platform for the simulation of many-body systems (spin glasses, molecules, nanostructures), where computing the density-matrix evolution is often prohibitive due to the quadratic scaling of the state dimensions, compared to the linear scaling of the wavefunction.
 However, the shift from a deterministic to a stochastic dynamics affects both the formal apparatus and the interpretive framework.